Doctors for NY Health Petition

 Here’s how New Yorkers will benefit:

 1. Comprehensive coverage.
-All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; dental, vision, and hearing; and prescription drugs and medical supplies.
-Within two years of passage, long-term care will be covered.
+All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; dental, vision, and hearing; long-term care and support services; and prescription drugs and medical supplies.
 It will be more comprehensive than commercial health plans.

 2. Freedom to choose.
 No network restrictions.
 Patients will choose the doctors they want and make healthcare decisions with them, not with insurance companies.